gocodeup/intro-to-testing-js/README.md

     - Ensure that isFive returns true when passed 5
     - What about if we pass in the string `"5"`?
 Do you want isFive to return true for that?
     - If so, write the test, ensure that the test is failing, and then write the implementation
-- Add your work to GitHub before moving forward.
+- Commit your work to git and push to GitHub before moving forward.

 ## TDD process for testing and creating an `isEven` function
 - Start with the smallest tests first.
 Assert that the function is defined.